 Last year CallidusCloud led the pack with 17% market share and $132 million in Sales Performance Management product revenues, riding on a 31% jump in license, maintenance and subscription revenues.
 Oracle was No. 2 achieving 16% share, IBM was the third at 11% and Xactly and SAP were fourth and fifth place with 7% and 5%, respectively.

-Through 2020, the Sales Performance Management applications market is expected to reach $985 millions by 2020, compared with $782 millions in 2015 at a compound annual growth rate of 4.7%.
+Through our forecast period, the Sales Performance Management applications market is expected to reach $985 millions by 2020, compared with $782 millions in 2015 at a compound annual growth rate of 4.7%.

 |Year||2015||2020||2015-2020 CAGR, %|

 Sales Performance Management (SPM) Market Definitions And Forecast Assumptions

 Sales Performance Management tracks and automates different incentive compensation programs for salespeople as well as other functions specific to inside, outbound and channel sales activities including territory and quota management, account segmentation and scoring, and deal and quote management.
 SPM applications revenues represent a major contributor to the Human Capital Management market as part of our market sizing exercise.

 Incentive compensation gains traction across services sectors with Cloud startups exploiting flexible pricing to gain an upper hand.

 Top 10 Sales Performance Management (SPM) Software Vendors